jestjs/jest/docs/TestingAsyncCode.md

 :::note

-Note: `done()` should not be mixed with Promises as this tends to lead to memory leaks in your tests.
+`done()` should not be mixed with Promises as this tends to lead to memory leaks in your tests.

 :::